0anton/compressor-vs-thermoelectic-cooler/docs/index.md

 ![](assets/cooling_mode.jpg)

 Another fact, which I found quit important was that the compressor unit was working only 30% of time.
 I assume that the cooling speed can be much higher if I would set a lower target temperature (e.g. -10°C).
-The unit was just trying not to overcool and were working in on/off mode with the duty cycle of about 1:4 (changing from 1:1 to 1:6 over the measurement time).
+The unit was just trying not to overcool and were working in on/off mode with the duty cycle of about 1:2.5.

 **Ideal efficiency**